Parish History

 March 25, 1979 - Breaking Ground for SJN

 On September 21, 1977, the late Archbishop Francis J. Furey established a new parish on thirteen acres at the corner of Crestway and New World streets.
 St. John Neumann was selected in honor of the newly named American Saint, St. John Neumann, whose canonization occurred in Rome on June 19, 1977.
-Father Tony Cummins assumed the role of the first pastor.
+Father Tony Cummins served as the first pastor.

 On March 30, 1980, Archbishop Patrick F. Flores dedicated our new church.
-The church seats five hundred people with a parking lot for two hundred vehicles.
+The church seats 500 people and has a parking lot for 200 vehicles.
 A Blessed Sacrament Chapel contained a tabernacle and seating for forty people.
-Under the main altar were two relics: one of St. John Neumann, given to the late Archbishop Furey by the late Pope Paul VI, and a relic of St. Francis Cabrini by an anonymous parishioner.
+Under the main altar were two relics: one of St. John Neumann, given to the late Archbishop Furey by Pope Paul VI, and a relic of St. Francis Cabrini, donated by an anonymous parishioner.

-July 1990 saw the arrival of a new pastor, Fr.
-Robert Silverman.
+July 1990, a new pastor, Fr.
+Robert Silverman, arrived.
 Shortly after his arrival, he instituted a twenty-four-hour Adoration of the Blessed Sacrament by placing an exposition repository in the chapel for the adoration of the Holy Eucharist.
 A statue and Stations of the Cross were added in the main church, and stained glass windows were added in the chapel.

-In March 1995, a magnificent stained glass window depicting the Last Supper was installed over the church's main entrance.
+In March 1995, a magnificent stained-glass window depicting the Last Supper was installed above the church's main entrance.
 In 1996, a marble altar and a mosaic of Our Lady of Guadalupe were added to the church.
-Later, in 2015, this altar and its six matching candles and ambo were donated to St. Michael’s, a poor parish in downtown San Antonio.
+Later, in 2015, this altar, along with its six matching candles and ambo, was donated to St. Michael’s, a low-income parish in downtown San Antonio.

 During a pilgrimage to the Holy Land in 2004, Msgr.
 Silverman suffered a heart attack and died.
 Fr.
-Eddy Morales succeeded him in the leadership of the parish.
+Eddy Morales succeeded him as parish leader.

 The Fatima Garden plans were started under Msgr.
-Silverman and the project was implemented and completed in 2006.
+Silverman and the project were implemented and completed in 2006.
 Archbishop José H. Gómez offered the dedication.

-A milestone in the parish's history was offering the first Sunday Mass in Spanish in July of 2007.
+A milestone in the parish's history was the offering of the first Sunday Mass in Spanish in July 2007.
 A great need was then met as the Spanish-speaking community grew steadily over the past decade.
 The bell tower carillon was upgraded.
-Our Court, Our Lady of Fatima of the Catholic Daughters of the Americas, was founded at the end of 2007.
+Our Court, Our Lady of Fatima of the Catholic Daughters of the Americas, was founded in late 2007.

 In 2008, Fr.
 Octavio Muguerza was appointed Administrator Pro Tem as he was not yet incardinated in the Archdiocese of San Antonio.
 Fr.
-Octavio came from serving the Archdiocese of Galveston-Houston for 15 years.
+Octavio served in the Archdiocese of Galveston-Houston for 15 years.
 He formally joined the Presbyterate of San Antonio in 2012 and was installed as the pastor in 2014.

 Fr.
 Alex Pereida was assigned as our Parochial Vicar for only one year in 2008 to assist Fr.
 Octavio in transitioning from part-time missionary work with Cross Catholic Outreach to full-time parish ministry.

-2009 saw the arrival of Deacon Vacilio Anaya with his wife, Marcela, and Sister Elizabeth Schilling, CSSF, as our Pastoral Administrator.
+In 2009, Deacon Vacilio Anaya, his wife, Marcela, and Sister Elizabeth Schilling, CSSF, arrived as our Pastoral Administrator.
 Deacon Jacques Abad and his wife, Barbara, served the community for several months shortly after.

-Our concern is for the poorest of the poor in developing countries, and in response to our baptismal calling, for the first time in our parish, we started mission trips to Punta Gorda, Belize, in 2010.
-At first, the group consisted of 4 adults and two teenagers.
+Our concern is for the poorest of the poor in developing countries, and, in response to our baptismal calling, we began, for the first time in our parish, mission trips to Punta Gorda, Belize, in 2010.
+Initially, the group consisted of 4 adults and two teenagers.
 Now, the average size is 20.
 We have also started several small faith groups in a process called “Longing for the Holy," where parishioners gather periodically to reflect and share their faith.

-After having lived seven fulfilling years of missionary work in Belize in partnership with Cross Catholic Outreach and under the strong leadership of Salvador Ordorica, Bertha Santiago, and John Coldwater, among others, now in 2017, the parish sent another group to do missionary work in Saltillo, Mexico.
+After seven fulfilling years of missionary work in Belize, in partnership with Cross Catholic Outreach and under the strong leadership of Salvador Ordorica, Bertha Santiago, and John Coldwater, among others, the parish sent another group to do missionary work in Saltillo, Mexico, in 2017.

 As the parish property ages, we have actively engaged in the up-keeping and maintenance of our facilities, such as HVAC units, paving and striping of the parking lots, new LED lights and poles, creation of the Parma and Popes Rooms, new electronic marquee, replacing all the water and sewer pipes under the Family Center, renovations of the Ed building, Blessed Sacrament chapel and church building, etc. All of this in 7 years (2010-2017).

-In 2017, as part of the 40th anniversary of the parish and the 25th Priesthood anniversary of Fr.
-Octavio, our two worship spaces were renovated.
-The original tabernacle of the parish, a work of art from Brother Cletus, was refurbished and encased in the rock wall of the church.
-New marble floors and new carpets were installed in both church and chapel.
-Both crucifixes and the priest’s chair, the altar, and the ambo in the church have been beautifully refurbished.
-Also, new hand-made wooden and matching furniture, as well as handicap accessibility, have been made possible.
+In 2017, as part of the parish's 40th anniversary and Fr.
+Octavio's 25th Priesthood anniversary, our two worship spaces were renovated.
+The original tabernacle of the parish, a work of art by Brother Cletus, was refurbished and set into the church's rock wall.
+New marble floors and carpets were installed in both the church and the chapel.
+Both the crucifixes and the priest’s chair, the altar, and the ambo in the church have been beautifully refurbished.
+Also, new handmade wooden and matching furniture, as well as accessibility for people with disabilities, have been made possible.
 Aida Cape, 98, our oldest parishioner, donated a beautiful Baby Grand Piano for this memorable occasion.

-The gem of it all is the new wooden Eucharistic Column hanging from the ceiling above the original granite altar in the chapel.
-It was made in Mexico with gold leaf and an electric system to facilitate the replenishing of the hosts.
+The highlight is the new wooden Eucharistic Column suspended from the ceiling above the original granite altar in the chapel.
+It was made in Mexico using gold leaf and an electrical system to facilitate replenishing the hosts.
 This column encompasses both the Repository for Exposition and the Tabernacle used by the Homebound ministers.
 All of the above was done under the direction of Dario Bucheli, the architect, and Stoddard Construction, the contractor.

-We have been blessed with numerous organizations and ministries whose contributions to the parish in kind and have been significant, such as the Knights of Columbus, Catholic Daughters, Altar Guild, SVDP, Pastoral and Finance councils, etc. The ACTS ministry continues to touch people deeply through their retreats organized by dedicated parishioners.
-Also, 2016 saw the formation of a new 4th Degree Assembly of the Knights of Columbus in our parish.
+We have been blessed with numerous organizations and ministries whose in-kind contributions to the parish have been significant, including the Knights of Columbus, Catholic Daughters, Altar Guild, SVDP, and Pastoral and Finance councils.
+The ACTS ministry continues to deeply impact people through retreats organized by dedicated parishioners.
+Also, in 2016, a new 4th Degree Assembly of the Knights of Columbus was formed in our parish.

 In 2018, Fr.
 Alex Pereida returned to the parish to become our pastor—a tremendous blessing.
 For more information on him, please see his bio.

 Our current Deacons are Stephen Kerr and Larry Lindsey.
-They are strong collaborators to the pastor in many ministries, such as baptism, confirmation, and marriage preparation, and they train altar servers and CDA chaplains, besides preaching, funeral vigils, and gravesite services.
+They are strong collaborators with the pastor across many ministries, including baptism, confirmation, and marriage preparation, and they train altar servers and CDA chaplains, in addition to preaching, conducting funeral vigils, and providing graveside services.

 Last but not least, the parish staff has been outstanding in performing their duties to serve the people of God and to maintain the premises well in a spirit of service and competence.